xchen2763/TorchLeet/README.md

 ## LLM Set

 **An all new set of questions to help you understand and implement Large Language Models from scratch.**

+Each question is designed to take you one step closer to building your own LLM.

 1. Implement KL Divergence Loss
 2. Implement RMS Norm